AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/schema_registry/standard_schemas/acp_standard_schemas.md

 ### Unified Profile Service

-Unified Profile Service (UPS) in Adobe Cloud Platform provides a unified, 360° customer profile of your entire user base.
-It contains data that is aggregated across all systems, as well as actionable timestamped accounts of events involving the subject in any of your systems that have been ingested into the platform.
+Unified Profile Service (UPS) in Adobe Cloud Platform provides a unified, 360° customer profile for each individual in your entire user base.
+It contains data that is aggregated across all systems, as well as actionable timestamped accounts of events involving the individual, in any of your systems that have been ingested into the platform.

 UPS consumes schema formatted data, preferably in the form of Profile and ExperienceEvent, and responds to queries that can span record (profile) and event (time series) data.
-The Profile Service maintains a single record of each profile, merging data together to form a "single source of truth" for each subject.
+The Profile Service maintains a single record of each profile, merging data together to form a "single source of truth" for each individual.

 #### Difference between data in XDL and UPS